-A Swiftie’s Fashion Guide & What To Wear To Taylor Swift’s Eras Tour
+A Swiftie’s Fashion Guide & What To Wear To Taylor Swift: The Eras Tour Movie

 Midnights: midnight blue

-What to wear to the Eras tour if you can’t pick a favorite era
+What To Wear To The Eras Tour Movie If You Can’t Pick A Favorite Era

-I’ve changed my mind about which era I want to dress for about 13 times while writing this article.
-When in doubt, I think a sequin dress in your favorite color plus cowboy boots is always a winning option, and both are pieces you’re likely to wear again and again.
+I changed my mind about which era I wanted to dress for about 13 times while writing this article.
+When in doubt, a sequin dress plus cowboy boots is always a winning option, and both are pieces you’re likely to wear again and again.

-If you happen own Taylor Swift merch, then go for that.
+If you already happen to own Taylor Swift merch, wear it with pride.
 There’s something very self-titled-era Taylor about a tour T-shirt worn with a denim miniskirt or your favorite blue jeans.

 Don’t Forget Your Friendship Bracelets

 Inspired by a lyric from "You’re On Your Own Kid," Swifties have started making and swapping friendship bracelets at the tour.
-This is a great way to strike up a conversation and make new friends if you’re attending a show alone.
+We can't say for sure but suspect moviegoers will be doing something similar.
+What are you waiting for? bead kits are readily available on Amazon, and quite a few crafty people over at Etsy have done the work for you if you're in a time crunch.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 All product details reflect the price and availability at the time of publication.
 If you buy or click on something we link to on our site, Refinery29 may earn commission.